Patrick McLoughlin: Chairman of the Conservative Party

 McLoughlin stepped down as Chairman of the Conservative Party on 8 January 2018, saying that he had had "a very good run" and was replaced by Brandon Lewis.
 He also resigned as Chancellor of the Duchy of Lancaster, with David Lidington being his successor.
 Prior to his resignation, McLoughlin had come under increasing pressure to resign from colleagues in the Conservative Party over the disappointing performance of the party in the 2017 general election and various issues with the most recent party conference.

 After the Commons

-McLaughlin was appointed Chairman of Visit Britain.
-He is to serve until 2023.
+McLoughlin was appointed Chairman of Visit Britain.
+He served until 2023.

-In January 2022, McLaughlin was appointed as Chair of Transport for the North.
+In January 2022, McLoughlin was appointed as Chair of Transport for the North.
 At the time of the appointment, he said: "I believe firmly in the potential of the North of England and know from my personal experience and professional career just how vital reliable, cost-effective and sustainable transport is to people and business."

 Peerage

 McLoughlin was nominated for a life peerage in the 2019 Dissolution Honours.
 He was created Baron McLoughlin, of Cannock Chase in the County of Staffordshire on 8 September 2020.
-Lord McLoughlin made his maiden speech on 11 November 2020, remembering his time as a whip, meeting Lord Comack & being a member of the cabinet in the Cameron/Clegg Years.
+Lord McLoughlin made his maiden speech on 11 November 2020, remembering his time as a whip, meeting Lord Cormack and being a member of the cabinet in the Cameron/Clegg Years.
+In 2025, he was appointed chair of the Services Committee.